redstone59/Bejeweled3WorldChampionshipSet/README.md

 # Bejeweled3WorldChampionshipSet
-python application that latches onto bejeweled 3's memory addresses to create a nwc type challenge
+A Python application that latches onto Bejeweled 3's memory addresses to create a Nintendo World Championships type challenge.